 The easiest way to create a secret for your pipeline is via the Screwdriver UI.

-Simply enter the key and value in the inputs in the grey box, and click the add button.
+Click on the Options tab in the pipeline page, then enter the key and value in the inputs in the grey box, and click the Add button.
 A checkbox is provided to allow you to enable

 A secret’s original value is never delivered to the UI, but values of secrets may be updated in the UI by adding a new value in the text field next to the appropriate key name and clicking the update button.